Do you hear that? The high-pitched whistling of eagles in the trees, a majestic – and once highly endangered – species.

 Eagle Passage, a world-class habitat showcasing several bald eagles, is now open at Northwest Trek.
 It tells the conservation story of this proud species from near extinction to robust wild populations.

 These eagles, unable to survive in the wild, will be cared for at the wildlife park as regal ambassadors for their species.
 They now have homes in a magnificent habitat near the park entry built with living trees and vegetation, surrounded by a 30-foot mesh.

 Discover their stories and make your pledge to protect wildlife through an interactive digital station.

 A walkway through the meshed habitat immerses you in these birds’ habitat.
 You’ll see them above and on either side, perched in branches, snags or towering evergreens – just as they would in the wild.
 Then crawl into a life-sized eagle “nest” or spread your arms against an eagle’s wingspan.

-The Northwest Trek Foundation is raising funds for the exhibit, and you can help.
+The Northwest Trek Foundation raised $500,000 to finance the brand-new exhibit.
+Now the nonprofit is raising funds for eagle enrichments, and you can help.
 Donate here, at the Northwest Trek entrance, or contact Tyra Larson at email@example.com or 360-832-7165.